ile6695/hikvision-tftpd/README.md

 Unbrick or upgrade a Hikvision device.
 Use as follows:

-Download the firmware to flash.
+Download the firmware for your device.
 Usually there's a zip file containing digicap.dav

 https://www.hikvision.com/en/support/download/firmware/